Definition of Arraigned

 If your reply is negative, you will be provided an explanation regarding any statute you may have violated (in reference to the complaint).

-In some cases, the definition of arraigned can mean just your first appearance in front of a judge.
-But the broader definition of arraigned is your appearance in court, followed by the reading of your offense and a recording of your plea.
+In some cases, the an arraignment can mean your first appearance in front of a judge.
+But, in broader terms, an arraignment is your appearance in court, followed by the reading of your offense and a recording of your plea.

 If you don’t have a lawyer with you, you will be afforded the opportunity to consult a lawyer.

-If the offense you are accused of is bailable, you will be permitted to post bail and the case will continue at a later date to give you time to set up a legal defense.
+If the offense you are accused of is bailable, you will be permitted to post bail.
+The case will continue at a later date to give you time to set up a legal defense.
 If the offense is not bailable, you will be allowed to call a lawyer for counsel.

 In some cases, an attorney in the building where you are will be assigned to you for your defense.
 You may also be allowed a phone call to arrange bail if you cannot do so at that moment.